-- 1. Be able to perform basic system administration tasks on Windows Server 2008-12 based server systems. - 2.
-Be able to define, install, and maintain system security policies under Server 2008-12 - 3.
-Be able to write simple professional scripts geared toward system administration activities in Windows PowerShell and Python - 4.
+- 1. Be able to perform basic system administration tasks on Windows Server 2008-12 based server systems. - Be able to define, install, and maintain system security policies under Server 2008-12

+- 3. Be able to write simple professional scripts geared toward system administration activities in Windows PowerShell and Python - 4.
 Be familiar with Active Directory under Windows Server 2008-12 - 5.
 Design and analyze Active Directory designs and infrastructures. - 6.
 Be familiar with user administration tasks commonly performed by system administrators - 7.
-Be able to perform feasibility studies to determine the cost effectiveness of IT decisions in the area of system components to support virtualization environments.
+Be able to perform feasibility studies to determine the cost effectiveness of IT decisions in the area of system components to support virtualization environments. - 8.
+Be familiar with Unix/Linux command line environments for system administration.